Skip to content

 The Argument from Beauty can be stated formally:

-The argument’s force depends on premise 2 - the claim that evolutionary processes cannot fully account for either the beauty in the world or our aesthetic sensitivity to it.
-If natural selection can explain both, the argument loses its foundation.
+The argument stands or falls on premise 2 - the claim that evolution cannot fully explain either the beauty in the world or our ability to feel it.
+If natural selection covers both, the argument collapses.

 Key Evidence